A Brief History of Athens

 The Ware-Lyndon House is a c.1840's Late Greek Revival home with Italianate influence.
 Now serving as a historic house museum, the interior has been restored and arranged with decorative art and furnishings of the period.
 The historic display room features artifacts relevant to the historic house and to the history of Athens.

-Images and text from historic markers located throughout Clarke County.
+Images and text from historical markers located throughout Clarke County.

 Oconee Hill Cemetery